brocchirodrigo/brocchirodrigo/README.md

 ### About me

-I am a developer of *back end, front end and mobile*, and I work for Kroton Education Brasil as a Product Owner (SAFe certified).
+I'm a developer * back end, front end and mobile *.
+I currently work at Kroton Educacional Brasil as Product Owner (certified by SAFe).

-- 📘 I’m currently learning React and React Native with Rocketseat in Bootcamp GoStack 🚀
+- 📘 I'm up to date on React and React Native with Rocketseat on BootStamp GoStack 🚀

 ### Technology Stack 🤖